lwf/bosun-monitor.github.io/configuration.md

 * next: name of next notification to execute after timeout.
 Can be itself.
 * timeout: duration to wait until next is executed.
 If not specified, will happen immediately.
+* body: overrides the default POST body.
+The alert subject is passed as the templates `.` variable.
+The `V` function is available as in other templates.
+Additionally, a `json` function will output JSON-encoded data.

 #### actions